 The Bill of Rights has never been applied in the workplace, where employers are empowered to maintain near-absolute control.
-With our constitutional rights shredded by our employers, our modern day rights to organize into unions are also ignored by bosses.
-Our freedom to be protected from unreasonable searches and seizures ends at the gate or front door.
+With our constitutional rights shredded by our employers, our rights to organize into unions are also ignored by bosses.
+Our freedom to be protected from unreasonable searches and seizures ends at the entrance to the workplace.
 Our freedoms of speech and assembly are virtually nonexistent while at work — unless you have a union.

-The National Labor Relations Act (NLRA), passed in 1935, was the closest that labor would get to a “bill of rights.”
-This was immediately attacked by the employers through their legislatures and courts.
-The NLRA provided labor the right to organize, to bargain, and to strike without interference from the employer.
-For the first time employers were required to recognize and bargain with a union of the workers choice.
+The National Labor Relations Act (NLRA), passed in 1935, was the closest that labor got to a “bill of rights.”
+When it was introduced it was immediately attacked by employers and anti-union forces through the legislatures and courts.
+The NLRA provided labor for the first time the legal right to organize, to bargain, and to strike without interference from the employer.
+For the first time employers were required to recognize and bargain with a union of the workers’ choice.

-In response to labor’s growing strength, a reactionary Congress amended the NLRA with the Taft-Hartley Act in 1947.
-This restricted the ability of organized labor to organize and deal effectively with the problems that labor faced.
-The law took away the right of labor to challenge the employer with the use of secondary boycott, made closed shops illegal, allowed states to pass "right-to-work” laws as was recently done in Indiana, Wisconsin, West Virginia and Kentucky, allowed the President to interfere in strikes, and gave employers more tools to stop workers from organizing.
+In response to five million workers striking in 1946 — mass action intended to force employers to share their profits with workers who had gone through years of hardship in order to defeat the Nazis — a reactionary Congress voted to amend the NLRA with the 1947 Taft-Hartley Act.
+The law took away the right of unions to engage in secondary boycotts, made closed union shops illegal, allowed states to pass "right-to-work” laws, allowed the President to interfere in strikes, and gave employers more tools to stop workers from organizing.

 Now is the time for a law that protects workers and grants all rights and freedoms under the Constitution.
 In order to really safeguard workers, the right to associate — the right of working people to have the ability to say under what conditions they will or will not labor — must be enshrined in the U.S. Constitution.
 Workers whose rights were fully protected under the Constitution would be free to assemble, speak and associate anywhere and at all times, to organize without employer intervention, to bargain collectively, to strike, to boycott, or to refuse to handle goods.